 The NEC3 suite has been endorsed by governments and industry worldwide and has an unrivalled track record for delivering projects on time and on budget – including the London 2012 Olympic and Paralympic Games venues.

-2017Twelve years on and with several hundred billion pounds more procurement under its belt, the contract suite’s next evolution NEC4 contract suite – was launched in 2017.
-A new NEC4 Design Build Operate Contract (DBO) and Alliance Contract (ALC) was added.
+2017Twelve years on from the release of NEC3 and with several hundred billion pounds more procurement under its belt, the NEC4 Contract Suite – NEC’s next evolution – was launched in 2017.
+A new NEC4 Design Build and Operate Contract (DBOC) and NEC4 Alliance Contract (ALC) were added.

 The contracts are updated and streamlined to take into account consultation responses, user feedback, industry developments and emerging best practice, with improvements in flexibility, clarity and ease of administration.

-To read more, please download the NEC Evolving to be the world’s favourite procurement suite.
+To read more, please download the NEC: Evolving to be the world’s favourite procurement suite brochure.